-Following a few days worth of rumors, Microsoft announced yesterday that it has acquired SwiftKey, a London-based startup behind one of the most popular ‘predictive’ keyboard apps on the market.
+Following a few days worth of rumours, Microsoft announced yesterday that it has acquired SwiftKey, a London-based startup behind one of the most popular ‘predictive’ keyboard apps on the market.

 Although specific terms of the acquisition remain undisclosed, most analysts put the deal value as just below $250 million.
 Several reports also claim Microsoft secured the deal amid several other prospective buyers including Apple, as of recently ‘only’ the second most valuable company in the world.